alexcrea/jacn-sdk/README.md

 ### And some detail
 - [ ] move example to a module excluded from gradle publish
 - [ ] rethink default sdk event callbacks
+- [ ] get adressed by environment variable if it exist
+- [ ] verify action result status and make sure everything is ok in the example and sdk (some parts may be too precautious and neuro may be more safe than expected)

 ## Need help or suggestion ?
 You can either create an issue/pr/discussion here or join [my discord](https://discord.gg/swBrMf327a)